DWI Attorney MD

 In most DWI cases, the mandatory minimum sentences are so severe that you risk very little by choosing to go to trial.
 In general, if you do go to trial, you will receive the same sentence as someone who pleaded guilty, or less.

-In a number of jurisdictions across the country, prosecutors do not have extensive time to look into DWI cases, especially those that do not involve aggravating factors.
-Sometimes a DWI attorney in Maryland won’t be able to discuss the case with the prosecutor until the court date as that is when they will review the case.
+In several jurisdictions across the country, prosecutors do not have extensive time to look into DWI cases, especially those that do not involve aggravating factors.
+Sometimes a DWI attorney won’t be able to discuss the case with the prosecutor until the court date as that is when they will review the case.
 In smaller areas, there may not even be a prosecutor for traffic cases; although this is not too common.

 The arresting police officer is likely to be very busy too.
 Your DWI case is almost certainly one of many that your arresting police officer will need to deal with.
-Some officers are required to attend 5 or 10 cases in the same day which means recollecting the arrest may be difficult.
+Some officers are required to attend 5 or 10 cases on the same day which means recollecting the arrest may be difficult.
 This is especially true when you did not do anything out of the norm.
-A good DWI lawyer MD trusts may know how to use this to your advantage; in particular objecting to an officer testifying through reading notes.

 Is it possible to get a DWI for prescription medications?